 You can't present a concept project plan to the Fund, but you may ask for advice during the preparations until 27 February 2018 at the latest.

 You will receive confirmation of receipt by e-mail one week after the closing date at the latest.

 The Fund is organizing a meeting for interested parties on 16 February 2018, in The Netherlands.
 If you would like to receive an invitation, please send an e-mail to firstname.lastname@example.org stating 'Meeting Open Call Morocco #1'.

 For questions about the Open Call and the procedure, please telephone or send an e-mail to Zineb Seghrouchni at email@example.com or Anselm van Sintfiet at firstname.lastname@example.org.

 This Open Call has its legal basis in the Subsidy Regulations of the Creative Industries Fund NL.

-The Creative Industries Fund NL is conducting a four-year programme within the policy framework of the International Culture Policy 2017-2020 (objective 2) with funding from the Ministry of Foreign Affairs, entitled 'Sustainable and inclusive cities through design'.
+The Creative Industries Fund NL is conducting a four-year programme within the policy framework of the International Culture Policy 2017-2020 (objective 2) with funding from the Ministry of Foreign Affairs, entitled 'Inclusive Cities & Societies through Design'.
 Central to the programme is the role and deployment of design and design thinking to question and provide solutions for rapid urbanization and the corresponding social themes.
 Cross-disciplinary working with relevant stakeholders in Morocco is encouraged, both within and beyond the design disciplines, where it revolves around providing opportunities for collaboration between Morocco and the Netherlands on an equal footing and strengthening the trust and understanding between the two countries.